jkempf42/kube-volttron/gateway-node/README.md

 ![Volttron Central dashboard web app](image/vc-dashboard.png)

 This should verify that the vcentral microservice is working.

-Note that the vcentral microservice uses SQL-lite without mounting an external volume for the database so the database will not outlive the pod lifetime.

 ### Deploying the vremote microservice pod